Mees Hoedemakers: Club career

 Hoedemakers made his Eerste Divisie debut for Jong AZ on 18 August 2017 in a game against FC Den Bosch.

 He was sent to SC Cambuur on loan with option to purchase, in July 2019.

+In the summer of 2023, Hoedemakers signed a four-year contract with NEC Nijmegen.

+After two years with Nijmegen, Hoedemakers was sold to Danish club Viborg.
+He signed a three year contract with the club and was assigned the number 4 shirt.